RRRagan/learngit/readme.txt

-Git is a distributed version control system.
+Git2 is a distributed version control system.
-Git is free software distributed under the GPL.
+Git2 is free software distributed under the GPL.
-Git has a mutable index called stage.
+Git2 has a mutable index called stage.
-Git tracks changes of files.
+Git2 tracks changes of files.